Gaslighting — An Emotional Abuse to Burn Your Sanity

 I have already mentioned the harmful and bad effects of gaslighting on receiver or victim.
 Long exposure to gaslighting triggers many mental health issues.
 Therefore, it becomes extremely important to recognize when you are being gaslighted.
 Check the following signs of gaslighting and ask yourself if any of the symptom or statements is true for your life:

-• Sense of insecurity and vulnerability, you feel like your behavior and actions will be questioned and you will look like fool in front of others.
+• Sense of Insecurity: Sense of insecurity and vulnerability, you feel like your behavior and actions will be questioned and you will look like fool in front of others.

 How to deal with Gaslighting?